Enigmahack/MatrixCodeGenerator/README.md

 #### `combine` command

-This command takes a modular project directory (created by the `split` command) and combines all its contents back into a single monolithic HTML file.
+This command takes a modular project directory and combines all its contents back into a single monolithic HTML file.
+It intelligently orders the JavaScript files based on dependencies and directory structure, automatically including any newly added effect or simulation mode files.
 This is useful for generating release builds or for packaging the application into a single portable file.

 **Usage:**
 ```bash